 Garnish with a lime wedge.

 Moscow Mule: The traditional cocktail made with vodka, ginger beer and lime.

 Mezcal Mule: Jim Meehan’s recipe features mezcal, passion fruit and cucumbers.

-Kentucky Mule: Sub bourbon for vodka.
+Kentucky Mule: This popular version subs bourbon for vodka.

 London Mule: Another easy twist, the London Mule calls for gin instead of vodka.